 But there is another way.
 Global arms control treaties are crucial in securing disarmament.
-The UK has committed to this aim as a signatory of the nuclear Non-Proliferation Treaty and CND continues to put pressure on the government to honour its commitment.
+The UK has committed to this aim as a signatory of the nuclear Non-Proliferation Treaty and a new United Nations treaty banning nuclear weapons was adopted in 2021.
+Dozens of countries have already signed the Treaty on the Prohibition of Nuclear Weapons, although the UK government refuses.

 Read more